bendqh1/olivero_globalrs/README.md

 # globalrs

-`globalrs` means "Global resources".

-Basic starter sub-theme of a Drupal general core theme.
+**globalrs** means "global resources" and it is a basic starter sub-theme of a Drupal general core theme.

-## YAML files and all other files
+## Defining the sub-theme

-In `/themes/globalrs` add the files available in this directory and edit accordingly.

-* **Both** install the sub theme and set it as default.
+In `/themes/globalrs` add the files available in this repository and edit accordingly and then Both install the sub-theme and set it as default.

 ## Create a sub theme

-Regions are not inherited by sub themes, you have to copy the regions from the parent to your theme's `globalrs.info.yml` file, or else the default system themes are used.<br>
+Sub-themes do not necessarily include data that define regions, but we can copy these data from the parent directory and edit `globalrs.info.yml` as explained below.

+### 1)

-To do that, go to `/core/themes/THEME/THEME.info.yml` and copy the following into `/themes/globalrs/globalrs.info.yml`.
+Go to `/core/themes/THEME/THEME.info.yml` and copy the following into `/themes/globalrs/globalrs.info.yml`.

 ```
 regions: